fiscol/WeMo_CRUD_Project/README.md

 # WeMo CRUD Project

-This simple project is built through [NestJS](hhttps://docs.nestjs.com/), and implements basic RESTful CRUD requests.
+This simple project is built with [NestJS](https://docs.nestjs.com/), and implements basic RESTful CRUD requests.
 We could use these services API to register 'Motors' to our RDS MySQL Database.

 ## Table of contents
 * [Installation](#installation)